srsudar/GithubHotness/README.md

 that have been starred by the most users.

-It is very similar to the [Github Explore](https://github.com/explore) daily email, except that that shows repos that have received the most stars, whereas this shows only the repos that have received the most stars **and** that have been created in the time window.
+It is very similar to the [Github Explore](https://github.com/explore) daily email, except that the email shows repos that have received the most stars, whereas The Hotness shows only the repos that have received the most stars **and** that have been created in the time window.

 ## Why?